Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Thirteen million returning WWII veterans brought the daily brushing habit home with them from the war and insisted that their baby-boomer children get in the habit of routine dental care.

-Soft paper was introduced slowly starting in 1942 with the invention of the two-ply roll by St. Andrews Paper Mill in England, but hard paper persisted on grocery shelves as the less expensive alternative right up to the 1960s when American finally decided to give preference to their bottoms over their budget.
+"Soft" toilet paper was introduced slowly, starting in 1942 with the invention of the two-ply roll by St. Andrews Paper Mill in England, but hard paper persisted on grocery shelves as the less expensive alternative right up to the 1960s when Americans finally decided to give preference to their bottoms over their budget.

-Toilet paper in rolls was the creation of the Scott Paper Company which introduced it in 1890.
+Toilet paper in rolls was the creation of the Scott Paper Company, which introduced it in 1890.
 It was not perforated, however.
-Perforations did not arrive until 1877 when introduced by Albany Perforated Wrapping Paper Company.
+Perforations did not arrive until 1897, first marketed by the Albany Perforated Wrapping Paper Company.

-The paper did not become "splinter-free" until 1935 when a new process of making the paper introduced by the Northern Tissue Company eliminated the bits of wood left in the paper.
+The paper did not become "splinter-free" until 1935.
+A new process of making the paper introduced by the Northern Tissue Company eliminated the bits of wood left in the paper.
 It is still on grocery shelves today as Quilted Northern®, and still splinter-free.

 Its handles were made of a synthetic thermoplastic derived from shellac called Florence Compound rather than the bone or wood used by other manufacturers.
 Plastic was considered more sanitary.